talfanevans/low-memory-pca/readme.md

 If the process runs out of memory, memCov.m will compute the covariance matrix iteratively, computing small chunks of X sequentially and summing the result.

-The method is summarised in the attached notes, '91Combining_covariance_matrices.pdf'.
+The method is summarised in the attached notes, 'Combining_covariance_matrices.pdf'.